Francisco Olazábal: Ministry

 Francisco Olazábal committed 30 years to his evangelistic healing ministry.
 Olazabal held healing campaigns across the United States, Puerto Rico, and Mexico.
 Before attending Moody, in 1911, Olazábal pastored a Spanish-speaking Methodist congregation in El Paso, Texas.
 After a semester at Moody Bible Institute, Olazábal followed Reuben A. Torrey to Los Angeles to pastor to the Mexican congregants at Church of the Open Door.
-After parting ways with Torrey, Olazabal went on to pastor in Spanish-speaking Methodist Churches in California; for example: the Northern Methodist Episcopal Church in Pasadena, California and the Northern Methodist Episcopal Church in San Francisco Bay area.
+After parting ways with Torrey, and Olazabal went on to pastor in Spanish-speaking Methodist Churches in California; for example: the Northern Methodist Episcopal Church in Pasadena, California and the Northern Methodist Episcopal Church in the San Francisco Bay area.
 Olazábal pastored Mision Mexicana de Pasadena until 1916.
-In 1920 Olazábal began Buenas Nuevas Mission in El Paso, Texas.
+In 1920, Olazábal began Buenas Nuevas Mission in El Paso, Texas.

-In 1922 Olazábal founded a Bible college in El Paso, Texas.
-In 1923 Francisco Olazábal formed Latin American Council of Christian Churches, the first independent Latino Pentecostal denomination in the United States.
+In 1922, Olazábal founded a Bible college in El Paso, Texas.
+In 1923, Francisco Olazábal formed the Latin American Council of Christian Churches, the first independent Latino Pentecostal denomination in the United States.

-In 1929 Olazábal held a healing campaign in Chicago.
-In 1931 Olazabal's evangelic healing campaign attracted over 100,000 people to Spanish Harlem.
+In 1929, Olazábal held a healing campaign in Chicago.
+In 1931, Olazabal's evangelic healing campaign attracted over 100,000 people to Spanish Harlem.
 Olazábal's services took place at Cavalry Baptist Church in Brooklyn.
 Olazábal's "Puerto Rico Para Cristo" campaign in 1936 was considered unsuccessful.
-On September 10, 1936 Olazábal announced his intention to unite with The Church of God, at that time the group under the leadership of A.J.
+On September 10, 1936, Olazábal announced his intention to unite with The Church of God, at that time the group under the leadership of A.J.
 Tomlinson which would later become the Church of God of Prophecy.

 Death

-On June 1, 1937 Olazábal was critically injured in an automobile accident near Alice Springs, Texas.
+On June 1, 1937, Olazábal was critically injured in an automobile accident near Alice Springs, Texas.
 Olazábal died in the hospital from internal bleeding on June 9, 1937.
 Francisco Olazábal is buried in Evergreen Cemetery in East Los Angeles.